Neural Actor-Critic Methods for Hamilton-Jacobi-Bellman PDEs: Asymptotic Analysis and Numerical Studies: Our Algorithm and its Analysis

 We now introduce our algorithm.
 Recall that we are interested in the following stochastic control problem: there exists a controlled process $X_t$ defined on $\{\Omega_\mathbb{P}, \mathcal{G}, (\mathcal{F}_t)_{t \geq 0}, \mathbb{P}\}$ with state space $\Omega\subset \R^d$, action space $A \subset \R^k$, and drift and volatility coefficients $b: \Omega \times A \to \mathbb{R}^d$ and $\Phi: \Omega \times A \to \mathbb{R}^{d \times d'}$ such that

 and the corresponding HJB equation is

 We denote the linearized PDE operator for any admissible feedback control $u \in \mathcal{U}$ by $\g^u$, i.e. for $f \in \mathcal{D}(\g^u)$ we have

 In addition to the conditions given in Section \ref{problem_statement}, we add the following assumptions to our problem.
 These are helpful in the mathematical analysis of the actor and critic networks' training dynamics.
 The last two assumptions in particular allow for the critic network to be hard-constrained (i.e.~constructed in a way that always satisfies the boundary condition), thus simplifying training and allowing for a neural tangent kernel-style analysis. \begin{assumption} The functions $b_i, \Phi \Phi^\intercal_{ij}, c$ are in $C_b^{0,2}(\Omega \times A; \R)$ for all indices $i,j$. \end{assumption} \begin{assumption}[Auxiliary function $\eta$] There exists a known, explicit auxiliary function $\eta \in C^3(\R^n)$ such that $\eta(x) > 0$ for $x\in\Omega$ and $\eta(x) = 0$ for $x \in \partial\Omega$. \end{assumption} \begin{assumption}[Interpolation $\overline{g}$ of boundary condition] There exists a known, explicit interpolation function $\overline{g} \in C^2_b(\overline\Omega)$ of the boundary condition $g \in C^0(\partial \Omega)$ such that $\overline{g}\rvert_{\partial\Omega} = g$. \end{assumption} \begin{remark} In \cite{JMLR:v24:22-1075}, additional assumptions are made that the boundary $\partial\Omega$ is $C^{3,\alpha}$ for some $\alpha \in (0,1)$ and $\nabla \eta(x) \neq 0$ for $x \in \partial \Omega$.
-These are used to prove that the family of functions defined in \eqref{q_def} is dense in the subset of $\h^2$ containing functions that have the same boundary trace as $\overline{g}$, i.e~satisfy the boundary condition.
-Such assumptions are not required for the results in this paper. \end{remark}
+These are used in \cite[Theorem 33]{JMLR:v24:22-1075} to prove that the image of the kernel $\mathcal{B}$, which is defined in \eqref{kernel_B_op_def} and plays a role in the infinite-dimensional limit ODE flow \eqref{limit_ODE}, is dense in $\h^2_{(0)}$\footnote{We define $\h^2_{(0)} \subset \h^2$ as the space of Sobolev functions that have a boundary trace of 0.}.
+Such assumptions are not required for the results in this paper because we are concerned with the convergence of the training dynamics of our algorithm to the limit flow \eqref{limit_ODE} containing $\mathcal{B}$ (cf.~Theorem \ref{thm_limit_ode}) rather than the convergence of \eqref{limit_ODE} itself to a solution $V \in \h_{(0)}^2 + \overline{g}$ of the PDE \eqref{hjb_full} (which would be the analogue of \cite[Theorem 47]{JMLR:v24:22-1075}). \end{remark}